folio-org/ui-datasets/README.md

 yarn global add @folio/stripes-cli
 ```

+Installing stripes-cli will make the `stripes` binary available from your Yarn bin directory which may not be in your path. `yarn global bin` will let you know where to find it.

 ## Running a development server

 Change to the directory where you have checked out this repository.